-Check for Errors Logged to the Console of your Browser
+Check for errors logged to the Console of your web browser

 - Start your web browser, open the developer tools and display the console - go to the page containing your web widget and see if any errors are logged into the Console - errors can prevent the widget from initialising and then it will not work - similar to the example below